AllenCVSU/COSC110_Allen-Matro_BSCS4C/Laboratory Activity 1/README.md

 ---

-## Computational Thinking Notes
+## Notes

-At each stage you’ll find a short text explanation of:
+At each stage can be found a short text explanation of:

 * **What** the code is doing.
 * **Why** it’s structured that way.